vkemeter/gulp-glass/README.md

 ## Features
 - Organize tasks into files and directories
 - Specifying as many task path(s) as you wish
+- Task aliasing

 ## Install
-$ npm install git://github.com/agostone/agna-gulp-glass.git --save-dev
+$ npm install @agostone/gulp-glass --save-dev

 ## Usage
 Replace the contents of your gulpfile.js with the following: